datacookbooks/notes_and_snippets/OpenSSL_EncryptLocalFile_notes.md

 Then we use this command.

 ```
-openssl enc -d -aes-256-cbc -in YourTextFileHere.txt.enc -out YourTextFileHere.txt
+openssl enc -d -aes-256-cbc -pbkdf2 -in YourFileNameHere.txt.enc -out YourFileNameHere.txt
 ```

 This will prompt you for the password.
 After entering it, the file will be decrypted and will be viewable.
+You can delete the .txt file when you are done with it.
+Make sure to keep the txt.enc file.
+This is what you will use to generate the .txt file (via decryption) when you want to view it.